ioBroker/ioBroker.simple-api/README.md

 Allows to set the value of a given State be set by the POST body content.

 ### objects
+Read objects of defined type from DB.

+Call e.g.:
+`http://ipaddress:8087/objects?pattern=enum.*&type=enum` - to read all enums

+or

+`http://ipaddress:8087/objects?pattern=system.adapter.admin.0.*` - to read all states in branch `system.adapter.admin.0`

 ### states